Pietrasanta, Italy

 “Listen to this,” he said.
 “I love this song so much I’ve memorized the lyrics.”

 As the unmistakable notes of Una Donna Per Amico filled the air, I may have stopped breathing, shocked he had the same album.
 It’s quite possible we were the only two people in Georgetown who owned that record.
 There was likely nobody else in town he could have invited over for dinner who could also sing along to every word, every song.
-The improbability of it all toppled me head over heels in love with him, firm in the belief that this serendipity was a sign from the universe.
+The improbability of it all toppled me head over heels in love with him, surely this serendipity was a sign from the universe?

 It was, but only for that one summer.